Improved Universal Graphs for Trees: Basic constructions proof overview

 For $a \in\mathbb{N}$, define $v\pm a$ as the $a$-th successor/predecessor of $v$ using the lexicographical order imposed on the level of $v$, and using the rules $\text{succ}(d\dots d) := 1\dots1$ and $\text{pred}(1\dots1):=d\dots d$.
-For example, we have $v+1=dd$, $v+2=11$ for $v=d(d-1)$ and $v-d = (d-1)d$ for $v=dd$.
+For example, if $v=d(d-1)$, then $v+1=dd$, $v+2=11$ and if $v=dd$, then $v-d = (d-1)d$.
 We compare vertices at different levels lexicographically by attaching $0$'s to the shorter one, where $0$ is the smallest character in the alphabet.
-Define the relation $``\succ"$ as the reversed lexicographical order, that is for $x,y \in V_{h,d}$, $x\neq y$, set $x\succ y$, if $x$ is lexicographically smaller than $y$.
-In the proof of the main statement, we will embed multiple trees one after another into a graph $U'$ with vertices in $V_{h,d}$.
-In particular, we place the first tree $T'$ at the smallest $|V(T')|$ vertices of $U'$ (with respect to $\succ$).
-After that, we place the second tree $T''$ at the smallest $|V(T'')|$ vertices of $U'\setminus T'$, and so forth.
+Moreover, for $T_{h,d}$ we introduce an additional ordering on the vertices such that on every full $d-$ary (sub-)tree the root comes last.
+Precisely, we define the relation $``\succ"$ as the reversed lexicographical order, that is for $x,y \in V_{h,d}$, $x\neq y$, we set $x\succ y$ if $x$ is lexicographically smaller than~$y$.
+In the proof we will show that a certain graph $U'$ with vertices in $V_{h,d}$ is universal for the class of forests.
+In particular, we will do so by finding an isomorphic subgraph of the first tree $T'$ in the given forest at the \emph{smallest} $|V(T')|$ vertices of $U'$ (with respect to $\succ$).
+After that, we find an isomorphic subgraph of the second tree $T''$ at the smallest $|V(T'')|$ vertices of $U'\setminus T'$, and so forth.
 This process can be interpreted as the graph $U'$ being eaten up by the trees, hence we call $\succ$ the \emph{eating order}.
 Figure~\ref{fig:ternarytree} shows $T_{3,3}$ and the eating order.

-With this notation at hand, we construct for each $h$ a graph $T^*_{h,d}$ on $V_{h,d}$ by adding for every $v\in V_{h,d}$ all edges that contain $v$ and \begin{typesofedges} \item every vertex in $D_v$; \item $v-1, \dots, v-(d-1)$ and every vertex in $D_{v-1}\cup \dots \cup D_{v-(d-1)}$. \end{typesofedges} In the case $d=3$ we add only a few more edges, namely those containing $v\in V_{h,3}$ and \begin{typesofedges}[resume] \item every vertex in the half (rounded down) of $\{z\} \cup D_z$ that is eaten last, where $z$ is the lexicographically smallest child of $v+1$. \end{typesofedges} The (slight) difference in the case $d=3$ arises due to a delicate detail that we will discuss later.
-The graphs $T_{h,d}^*$ are our basic building blocks for universal graphs.
-In fact, for $n \in \mathbb{N}$, let $h\ge 0$ be such that $|V_{h-1,d}|<n\le|V_{h,d}|$, where we assume that $V_{-1,d}$ is empty, and define $U_{n,d}$ as the induced subgraph of $T^*_{h,d}$ given by the $n$ vertices of $T^*_{h,d}$ that are eaten last.
-For example, Figure \ref{fig:ternarytree} shows the vertex sets $V(U_{14,3})$ and $V(U_{40,3})$.
-For $d\in \{2,3\}$, we verify that in this way we indeed obtain universal graphs, see Sections~\ref{sec: binary trees} and \ref{subsec: G_n,3 is universal}.